carnold84/chrisarnold.io_v2/src/content/code/travel-app.md

 type: 'code'
 ---

 Web app for planning trips.
-Built with AngularJS and Spectre CSS framework.
+Built with AngularJS, Spectre CSS and Grunt.